SAP-archive/teched2020-DAT260/exercises/ex5/README.md

 # Exercise 5 - Snap POIs to Nodes of Street Network

 In our dataset we have points of interest (table `LONDON_POI`) as well as nodes of the transportation network (table `LONDON_VERTICES`).
 Of course, there is a spatial relation between both (e.g. distance measured by `ST_Distance`).
-In this exercise, we would like to assign each POI to its closes node in the transportation network.
+In this exercise, we would like to assign each POI to its closest node in the transportation network.
 You can think of assigning a `bar` to its closest street corner.

 This way, we will be able to later on calculate shortest paths between points of interest.